v1v/ansible-role-jenkins_plugin_cli/README.md

     plugin_file: ""

 Path to the `plugins.txt`, or `plugins.yaml` file, which contains a list of plugins to install.
-If this file does not exist, or if the file exists, but does not have a .txt or .yaml/.yml extension, then an error will be thrown.
+If this file does not exist, or if the file exists, but does not have a `.txt` or `.yaml/.yml` extension, then an error will be thrown.

     plugin_download_directory: ""

 Directory in which to install plugins.
-If no directory configuration is provided, the defaults are C:\ProgramData\Jenkins\Reference\Plugins if the detected operating system is Microsoft Windows, or /usr/share/jenkins/ref/plugins otherwise.
+If no directory configuration is provided, the defaults are `C:\ProgramData\Jenkins\Reference\Plugins` if the detected operating system is Microsoft Windows, or `/usr/share/jenkins/ref/plugins` otherwise.
+Though that's implicitly defined by the jenkins-plugin-cli.

     plugins: ""